namberino/namberino.github.io/content/posts/tvc-modeling.md

 Note on the `gimbal_angle` variable, I initialized this to $0rad$ for now.
 This will be the angle of the thruster gimbal.
 We'll see how changing this value will affect the rocket later on.
 A gimbal angle of 0 will shoot the rocket straight up.

-Next, we'll need to calculate the force on the X and Y axes along with the torque based on the thrust profile:
+Next, we'll need to calculate the force on the X and Z axes along with the torque based on the thrust profile:

 ```py
 # initialize forces and moments